patrick-kidger/jaxtyping/docs/api/runtime-type-checking.md

 %load_ext jaxtyping
 %jaxtyping.typechecker beartype.beartype  # or any other runtime type checker
 ```
-Place this at the start of your notebook -- everything that is directly defined in the notebook, after this magic is run, will be hook'd.
+Place this at the start of your notebook – everything that is directly defined in the notebook, after this magic is run, will be hook'd.

+#### Interaction with `jax.jit`

+Runtime type checking **synergises beautifully with `jax.jit`!** All shape checks will be performed only whilst tracing, and will not impact runtime performance.

 #### Other runtime type-checking libraries